 The license is intended to ensure the consistency and integrity of the method and includes many benefits.
 High Conflict Institute provides training, consultation, and implementation assistance.

 Our licensing procedures are very structured.
 The first step is to complete the required New Ways training.
 Following the training, you will be provided with licensing materials, policies and procedures.
-Please contact us for more information about licensing requirements.
+Please view our licensing page or contact us for more information about licensing requirements.

 View our free 1-hour Introduction for Professionals video.
 This intro video provides a detailed demonstration of each of the 4 steps of the New Ways counseling model.